Matheus-Gr/Video-Ai-Summarizer/README.md

 1. **Set Up Environment Variables**:
    Ensure the following environment variables are set in your environment:

-   - `video_url`: YouTube video url.
-   - `max_word`: Maximum of words on summary.
-   - `languague`: The language of summary, this don't need to be the same as video languague, must be in full like "American English" or "Brazilian Portuguese".
    - `gemini_key`: Your API key for Gemini.
    - `google_cloud`: Json containg yout Google Cloud Credentials.
    - `to_mail`: The recipient's email address.
    - `from_email`: The sender's email address.
    - `from_email_password`: The sender's email password.

+2. **Set Up Summary Options**

+   - `max_words`: Maximum of words on summary.
+   - `languague`: The language of the summary.
+This string should be fully specified, such as "American English" or "Brazilian Portuguese".
+If the chosen language is different from the video's language, the summary will be automatically translated.

+3. **Set Up Voice Options**: Custom you voice and language preferences:

-   - `language_code`: Language code of the voice chosen on Google Cloud Text-To-Speech
+   - `language_code`: Language code of the voice chosen on Google Cloud Text-To-Speech.
-   - `language_name`: Voice name chosen on Google Cloud Text-To-Speech
+   - `voice_name`: Voice name chosen on Google Cloud Text-To-Speech.
+   - `speaking_rate`: Speed of the output audio.

-   To chose a voice you can visit [voice list](https://cloud.google.com/text-to-speech/docs/voices) on google cloud site.
+   _To chose a voice you can visit [voice list](https://cloud.google.com/text-to-speech/docs/voices) on google cloud site._

-2. **Run the Notebook**:
+4. **Run the Notebook**: Put your YouTube video link and run the notebook:

+   - `video_url`: YouTube video url.
+The video cannot be under any type of restrictions, like age restriction or private videos.

-   Open and run the `video_summarizer.ipynb` notebook in Jupyter.
+   Run the `video_summarizer.ipynb` notebook on `summarize` enviroment.

 ## Functions